Mō Tātou | About the movement

 We are focused on growing 1 million speakers of te reo by 2040.

-COVID-19 saw us cancel our language parades but that didn’t stop us from bringing people together.
+In 2020, COVID-19 saw us cancel our language parades but that didn’t stop us from bringing people together.

 We asked 1 million people to join us for a Māori Language Moment and more than 1 million answered our call.